 Duration: 60 Minutes

 In this presentation you will learn the importance of Root Cause Analysis and how it fits into an effective Corrective and Preventive Action system.
 We will cover where else in your quality management system it can be used, and describe some of the techniques for effective Root Cause Analysis.
 Examples will be cited to illustrate how each technique works.

 Corrective Actions are one of the top areas of FDA 483 citations from audits they perform at medical device manufacturers.
 The FDA once shut down almost all the diagnostic manufacturing of a company that consistently failed to implement an effective corrective action system.
 To have an effective corrective action system, you must do a good job of understanding the root cause of the problem you are dealing with.
-This seminar will give you tips on some of the best and most effective ways to do root-cause analysis.
+This webinar will give you tips on some of the best and most effective ways to do Root-Cause Analysis.

 - The difference between Correction, Corrective Action and Preventive Action